rkalis/corgi-gang/README.md

 ## Usage

 The default script searches for the next 11+ trait corgi starting at a specifc block number, and there is also an example function for a "full pumpkin" corgi.
 New searches can be added by updating the if-statements to the properties that you're looking for.
+You also need to update the start block number to the most recent block (or any different block if you want).

 When you're happy with your search run `node index.js` and the script will start searching.
 It prints the block numbers it is currently trying, and **stops** when it has found something (or when it has searched unsuccesfully for 10,000 blocks).
 So the final number in the terminal is the corgi you are looking for.

 ## Contributing